What we do

 Pre-packed kosher products bearing the Hechsher of the Board are available from non-licensed outlets but fresh meat and poultry cut to customers’ requirements over the counter is only available from licensed butcher shops.
 Consumers are reminded that it is always a good idea to check the validity of the Hechsher licensed by the Board.
 (Butchers must display their current up to date licences in their premises).
 The Board employs both full-time on site Mashgichim and Inspectors who check for the continuous integrity of processes.

-Registered with the Charity Commissioners (Charity no. 233467), the Laws and Standing Orders of the Charitable Association known as The London Board for Shechita state:
+Registered with the Charity Commissioners (Charity No. 1171869 and Company No. 10633799), the Laws and Standing Orders of the Charitable Association known as The London Board for Shechita state: